TURBOLOSE/test/README.md

 ## Getting started

-Attention: this project is dependent on the library `Eigen` that you can get at eigen.tuxfamily.org Additionally, if you want to use built-in tests you will need libirary `doctest`.
+Attention: This project is dependent on the library `Eigen` that you can get at eigen.tuxfamily.org .
+Additionally, if you want to use built-in tests, you will need the libirary `doctest`.

 You can define *f(t, y)* as a function object with two arguments: time *t* and vector *y*.
 For better performance, use **auto** as a type of second argument.
 Or you can use the helper alias **collo::state_vector_t<some_float_type, *n*>**.